DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-23-adding-academic-years-to-the-add-provider-flow.md

 ### Pre-selecting academic years based on other information

 We considered whether to pre-select the current academic year by default.
-This would reduce the burden on users onboarding providers who are actively delivering ITT.
+This interaction would reduce the burden on users' onboarding providers who are actively delivering ITT.

 However, pre-selecting a checkbox can lead users to overlook it and submit without reviewing their selection.
 We decided to leave all options unselected and require users to make a deliberate choice.